 Along the five-mile ridge, there are secondary peaks—White Ledges (2,716 feet), North Peak (2,290 feet) and South Peak (2,608 feet).
 At the northern end of the ridge is the summit, located within Mount Sunapee State Park in Newbury, N.H.
 The state park extends west into Goshen, east to Newbury Harbor, and south along the Pillsbury-Sunapee Highlands, which connects to Pillsbury State Park in Washington and Goshen.

 Mount Sunapee is an iconic mountain—beloved for its natural, cultural, recreational and historical resources.
-On and around the mountain there are diverse ecosystems, varied forestland, and vital water resources.
+On and around the mountain there are diverse ecosystems, vital water resources, and precious forestland including ancient forest and exemplary natural communities.
 The vast acreage of protected land provides habitat for wildlife, and open space for public outdoor enjoyment, discovery, and recreation.

 Mount Sunapee State Park (including the Pillsbury-Sunapee corridor) covers approximately 2,962 ± acres, which takes in: